Nate5524/CarcassonneDB/README.md

 ## Project summary
 The goal of this project is to provide a useful tool for players of the board game [Carcassonne](https://wikicarpedia.com/car/Main_Page).
 The idea is to provide both a search engine and game tracker for tiles.
 It is *not* intended to in any way infringe on the copyright of the original tile/game designs.

-**This is a work in progress  - many features may be missing at this point in time**
+**This is a work in progress  - some features may be missing/incomplete at this point in time**

 ### Current Data
 Tile images are sourced from the lists provided on [the Carcassonne game wiki](https://wikicarpedia.com/car/Main_Page).
 All of it was entered by hand, so if you see any errors, please let me know so I can fix them.